timrecursify/Astropal/CLOUDFLARE-PAGES-SETUP.md

 2. Cache files are automatically cleaned to stay under 25MB limit
 3. The build script removes webpack cache files after successful build
 4. ESLint and TypeScript validation disabled in CI for faster builds
 5. Production deployments should come from the `main` branch
+6. **Set all environment variables** in Cloudflare Pages project settings before deployment